w3c/tdm-reservation-protocol/proposals/proposal-odrl.md

 This profile uses one value from the ODRL Vocabulary for the `leftOperand`:

-- `purpose` creates a constrain on a usage of the mined content.
+- `purpose` creates a constraint on a usage of the mined content.

 This profile defines two corresponding values for the `rightOperand`:

-- `research` designates research purposes.
+- `tdm:research` designates research purposes.
-- `commercial` designates any non-research purposes.
+- `tdm:commercial` designates any non-research purposes.

-Using these values, a rightsholder can constraint TDM usage to research purposes only.
+Using these values, a rightsholder can constrain TDM usage to research purposes only.

 Notes:
 - Purpose: https://www.w3.org/TR/odrl-vocab/#term-purpose